Chase Sapphire Reserve vs Preferred: Which Card is Right for You?

 Sapphire Reserve vs Preferred

-Chase Sapphire Reserve vs Preferred: Which Card is Right for You?
+Chase Sapphire Preferred vs Sapphire Reserve: Which Card is Right for You?

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 For more information check out our Advertising Disclosure.

-The Chase Sapphire Reserve® and Chase Sapphire Preferred® Card are the gold standard in the points and miles world, and for good reason.
-Not only are they some of the best travel cards out there, they’re the the first cards we recommend for travelers getting started with earning points and miles.
+The *chase sapphire preferred* and the *chase sapphire reserve* are the gold standard in the points and miles world and for good reason.
+Not only are they some of the best travel cards out there, but they're also the first cards we recommend for travelers getting started with earning points and miles.

-They may earn the same points and share a name, but there are major differences between the Chase Sapphire Reserve vs Preferred cards that leave travelers asking: “Which Sapphire card is right for me?”
-That’s a critical question: Chase only allows you to hold either the Sapphire Reserve or Sapphire Preferred card – not both.
+They may earn the same Chase Ultimate Rewards points and share the Sapphire name, but there are major differences between the Chase Sapphire Preferred vs Sapphire Reserve cards that leave travelers asking: “Which Sapphire card is right for me?”
+That's a critical question: Chase only allows you to hold either the Sapphire Reserve or Sapphire Preferred card – not both.

 We’ll break down all of the benefits you get on each card, picking a winner in each category to help you decide which is right for your travel goals and your personal finances.